aresrpg/sui-checkpoint-reader/README.md

 ```

 This configuration allows the checkpoint reader to correctly parse and process the objects within the checkpoints.

+> Note that 0x1 & 0x2 are built in

 ## 📖 API Reference